 Constitutionalism and the Courts in Southeast Asia

 The practice of constitution-making and the role of courts in upholding constitutionalism in Southeast Asia varies and has shifted over time.
 My book on The Constitution of Myanmar: A Contextual Analysis (Hart Publishing, 2019) offers the first analysis of how the 2008 Constitution is understood and operates in Myanmar.
-While much of the field of comparative constitutional law focuses on courts, I demonstrate that it is the legislature, rather than the Constitutional Tribunal, that is the primary forum for discussion and debate on the Constitution in Myanmar (see also ‘Democrats, Dictators and Dialogue: Myanmar’s Constitutional Tribunal‘ ICON 2018).
+While much of the field of comparative constitutional law focuses on courts, I demonstrate that it is the legislature, rather than the Constitutional Tribunal, that is the primary forum for discussion and debate on the Constitution in Myanmar.

 My work takes a socio-legal approach to the study of courts and constitutionalism, and challenges conventional approaches to comparative constitutional law.
-Although it is common to trace the emergence of rights jurisprudence to the establishment of constitutional courts around the world since the 1980s, my research instead suggests that the constitutional writs deserve a place in global histories of constitutional review as an avenue of rights protection in postcolonial settings from Myanmar to India and beyond (see Oxford Journal of Legal Studies 2018, see also Law, Society and Transition in Myanmar 2014).
+Although it is common to trace the emergence of rights jurisprudence to the establishment of constitutional courts around the world since the 1980s, my research instead suggests that the constitutional writs deserve a place in global histories of constitutional review as an avenue of rights protection in postcolonial settings from Myanmar to India and beyond.
 Another example is my work on emergency powers, which are often considered to be the ‘exception’ to constitutional rule.
-My work on emergency powers in Southeast Asia shows how emergency rule has come to form part of the everyday in Myanmar and in Indonesia is a potential opportunity for the military to enhance its power (see ‘The Everyday Emergency’ 2016 and ‘The Expansion of Emergency Powers’ 2017).
+My work on emergency powers in Southeast Asia shows how emergency rule has come to form part of the everyday in Myanmar and in Indonesia is a potential opportunity for the military to enhance its power.

-Related to constitutionalism, my research has also been concerned with notions of accountability, corruption and non-judicial institutions.
-My interest in accountability agencies began in 2004 with an internship at the local Ombudsman in Yogyakarta, Indonesia (‘Indonesia’s National and Local Ombudsman Reforms‘, 2007).
+Related to the idea of constitutionalism, my research has also been concerned with notions of accountability, corruption and non-judicial institutions.
+My interest in accountability agencies began in 2004 with an internship at the local Ombudsman in Yogyakarta, Indonesia.
 My work explores the development of administrative law mechanisms in Southeast Asia, illuminating the importance of administrative accountability to democratic reform.
-This includes freedom of information reforms, human rights commissions, ombudsman, anti-corruption commissions and administrative courts (‘Asian Legal Transplants and Rule of Law Reform’, 2013).
+This includes freedom of information reforms, human rights commissions, ombudsman, anti-corruption commissions and administrative courts.